 29/10/2021

-Dialogue 9: Thomas Gartmann & Alina Moiseeva
+Thomas Gartmann &

 The guest of this issue is a musicologist, professor, the Head of Research at the Berne University of the Arts and of the Doctoral Program Studies in the Arts Thomas Gartmann.
 The interviewer is a music journalist, editor of Stravinsky.online and Stravinsky's Dialogues: Switzerland project Alina Moiseeva.